 Pepperball is a unique less lethal kinetic energy delivery system that uses high-pressure air launchers to deliver chemical agents and/or kinetic energy impact force from a distance.
-It can be used on individual suspects as well as large groups of people for riot and crowd control.

 384.3.1 AUTHORIZED PEPPERBALL LAUNCHERS AND MUNITIONS

 An addendum of Department-approved authorized manufacturers shall be maintained by the Training Division Commander.